Find Affordable College Courses

 4 Yearly Graduations

 LIU Post is the 19th most popular school in the nation for students seeking a doctor's degree in pharmaceutics and drug design.
 Roughly 15,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $37,296 per year, while in-state graduate students, on average, pay $22,047 per year.
-For the 2020-2021 academic year, 4 doctor's degrees were handed out to pharmaceutics and drug design majors at LIU Post.
-Of these students, 25% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $39,458 per year, while in-state graduate students, on average, pay $24,336 per year.
+During the most recent year for which we have data, 4 people received their doctor's degree in pharmaceutics and drug design from LIU Post.
+Of these students, 67% were women and 17% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to pharmaceutics and drug design that offer doctor’s degrees.